Do Side by Sides Have Titles?

 Check the Title for details about the vehicle.
 The VIN number on the title should match the number on the VIN plate to a T. If the VIN matches, you are probably ok, but just to make sure, you can look at their insurance card too.

-If their price seems too good to be true, it probably is.
-Ask them, “why are you selling it?”
+If the price seems too good to be true, it probably is.
+Ask the person selling, “Why are you selling it?
 What’s wrong with it?
 Maybe it’s stolen, and they want to get rid of it quickly.

-When purchasing any vehicle, a legally recognized transfer of ownership must occur.
-The bill of sale is a contract between the seller and the buyer.
+When purchasing motor vehicles, a legally recognized transfer of ownership must occur.
+The bill is a contract between the seller and the buyer.
 This contract is what the state recognizes before transferring a title and registration to a new owner.

 It protects the buyer from the seller reporting the vehicle stolen after the transaction.
 Once you have a signed bill of sale and a signed and notarized title, that vehicle is yours on paper, and the courts tend to recognize paper over he said, she said.

-The bill of sale also protects the seller from being sued.
+The bill also protects the seller from being sued.
 If someone is injured or property is damaged by the vehicle, they can come after the owner of the vehicle.

 FAQs

-I have an MCO, not a title.
+I have MCO, not a title.
 What to do?

-If you have a Manufacturer’s Certificate of Origin, the DMV can get you a title with the MCO, proof of insurance, and the Bill of Sale.
+If you have a Manufacturer’s Certificate of Origin, the DMV can get you a title with the MCO, proof of insurance, and the Bill.

 Where is the VIN located on an ATV or UTV?